kratisto/docs/pages/public_cloud/data_analytics/analytics/analytics_getting_started/guide.en-gb.md

 ### Step 2: Select a Plan

 Choose an appropriate service plan.
-You will be able to upgrade the plan after creation.
+You will be able to upgrade the plan after its creation.

 Please visit the [capabilities page](/products/public-cloud-data-analytics) of your selected analytics type for detailed information on each plan's properties.